West Des Moines kept its promise: What you need to know about property taxes

 The second piece that impacts your property taxes concerns taxing authorities, such as the City, the County and your School District, that can increase or decrease your tax bill by changing their tax rates.

-The back of your Property Tax Statement shows which entities are receiving potions of your property tax payment.
+The back of your Property Tax Statement shows which entities are receiving a portion of your property tax payment.
 Depending on where you live, you will see that your total tax bill includes taxes charged by your School District, your City and your County.
 You also pay taxes on a much smaller scale for amounts assessed by Broadlawns Medical Center, Des Moines RTA (DART), Des Moines Area Community College, County Assessor, County Ag Extension and the state of Iowa.

 The City’s tax rate, as you might expect, is controlled by the City and is approved by the City Council.
 The City has no say in how other taxing entities (such as the County or a School District) set their tax rate.
 What this means for you as a taxpayer is that even if one entity lowers its rate, another entity or entities might increase their rate(s).
 The combined effect is all these rates impact your final tax bill.